Size: 5x8 in

 As further evidence emerges, the investigating detectives agree with her hunch that it is murder.
 And when another death occurs in similar circumstances, she becomes convinced they are dealing with a serial killer.

 Certain characteristics of the crime bear the hallmarks of a known arsonist.
 Yet Hughes becomes further embroiled in the case when she is asked to act as a responsible adult for the suspect, a juvenile with a history of mental illness.

 But when the heavy-handed tactics of the police begin to grate with her, she decides to do some investigating of her own.
 Will her curiosity get the better of her and put her at risk from the very person she hopes to protect?

 BODY HEAT is the second murder mystery to feature Dr Callie Hughes.
-It can be enjoyed entirely as a standalone but readers may also enjoy the first book, DEAD PRETTY.
+It can be enjoyed entirely as a standalone but readers may also enjoy the other books in the series.
 It will appeal to fans of forensic crime fiction like Kendra Elliot’s Bone Secrets series, and anyone who likes a good mystery to solve.

 The full list of titles in the series is as follows: